HassenIO/super_crawler/README.md

     sc.render(5) # Will render the sitemap of the first 5 pages

-_TODO: Create a separate and more sophisticated rendering class, that can render within files of different formats (HTML, XML, JSON,...)_
+_TODO: Make more sophisticated rendering methods, that can render within files of different formats (HTML, XML, JSON,...)_

 #### Tips on searching assets and links